Our Verdict

 If you want…Consider InsteadPriceWhy

-Best accuracy, proven ecosystem SkyTrak+ $1,995 Within 1% of TrackMan, strong sim support
+Best accuracy, proven ecosystem SkyTrak+ $1,995 Radar + camera hybrid, strong sim support, lower price

-Camera-based spin at lower cost Rapsodo MLM2Pro $699 Real spin via dual cameras, strong sim support
+Camera-based spin at lower cost Rapsodo MLM2Pro $699 Real spin via dual cameras, strong sim support, portable

-Editorial Independence: We purchased the Full Swing KIT at retail price for this review.
-No manufacturer input or compensation was received.
+Editorial Independence: This review is based on published specifications, manufacturer documentation, Tour/TGL validation data, and community testing reports.
+We have not conducted personal side-by-side testing of the Full Swing KIT.
 Our affiliate links earn a small commission at no extra cost to you, and do not influence our scores or recommendations.